DINA-community/DDDC-Netbox-plugin/plugins/d3c/documents/datamodel/Discussion_datamodel.md

 ### Article Number - outdated

-Text fields added to the Device Type object.
+Text field is currently added to the Device Type object.
 Specifies the stock keeping unit (SKU).
 It can be the same as model number (NetBox: part\_number), especially when seller is the vendor itself.

 ### Communication partner - IP

-not observed communication partner IP but expected one (truth of state)
+not observed communication partner IP but expected one (source of state)

 ### Communication partner - Protocol

-not observed communication partner protocol but expected one (truth of state)
+not observed communication partner protocol but expected one (source of state)

 ### CPE

-Text fields added to the Device Type object.
+Text field added to the Device Type object.
 Specifies the Common Platform Enumeration (CPE) string of the device type.

 ### Device Status